eager-dev/eagerx/docs/guide/developer_guide/node/node.rst

 #####

 The :func:`~eagerx.core.entities.Node.reset` method is called by the user at the beginning of an episode.
-Here the state of the :mod:`~eagerx.core.entities.Node` can be reset.
+Here the state of the :class:`~eagerx.core.entities.Node` can be reset.
 However, in our case this is not needed.

 ::